slonigiraf/whitepaper/giraf/ENG.md

 ## How laws are written

-Law writing is linked to economic activities, for example, US congressional campaigns for politicians are [funded by lobbyists](https://en.wikipedia.org/wiki/Lobbying_in_the_United_States) who push for legislation to improve their well-being; editors of articles on Wikipedia spend their time, which is a valuable asset, [fighting for the content of the article](https://en.wikipedia.org/wiki/Wikipedia:Edit_warring); the author of the textbook and the publishing house can receive funding from a group of people who are interested in promoting [their point of view](https://meduza.io/feature/2019/10/21/ministerstvo-prosveschenie); and the miners of the Bitcoin network [take money](https://bitcoin.org/bitcoin.pdf) for changing the balances of wallets.
-There are even cases when a foreign country changes the laws of another country, [spending money on it](https://www.reuters.com/article/politicsNews/idUSN2450753720071024).
+The process of lawmaking is closely tied to economic activity.
+For example, politicians in the United States often rely on [funding from lobbyists](https://en.wikipedia.org/wiki/Lobbying_in_the_United_States) to run for office and push for legislation that benefits those lobbyists.
+Similarly, editors of Wikipedia articles may spend their valuable time and resources [fighting for the content](https://en.wikipedia.org/wiki/Wikipedia:Edit_warring) of an article, and the author of a textbook or a publishing house may receive funding from individuals or groups who wish to promote [their point of view](https://meduza.io/feature/2019/10/21/ministerstvo-prosveschenie).
+In the case of Bitcoin, miners [are paid](https://bitcoin.org/bitcoin.pdf) for their work in changing the balances of wallets.
+In some cases, foreign countries may even intervene in the lawmaking process of another country [with money](https://www.reuters.com/article/politicsNews/idUSN2450753720071024).

-It can be argued that the purchase of laws (lobbying) is a generally accepted global norm, and the law itself is a commodity that can be bought and sold.
-Lobbying is an important tool for creating consensus in society, and leads to economic well-being (see US lobbying practices).
+It can be argued that the practice of buying and selling laws, also known as lobbying, is a global norm that is generally accepted and serves as an important tool for creating consensus in society.
+This in turn can lead to economic well-being, as seen in the United States with its well-established lobbying practices.

 ## Direct democracy and laws